paultcg/Tester-Documentation/docs/lesson4.md

 ---
-title: Lesson 4 - Think Like a Tester
+title: 04 - Think Like a Tester
 date: 2020-01-02
 slug: Lesson4